Our Services

 Helpful Resources

-Necrosis in a diabetic foot appears as sharply defined black or dark, dry, leathery patches often accompanied by numbness, swelling, foul odor or discharge and signals serious tissue death that can rapidly lead to sepsis or amputation.
-Immediate surgical evaluation is critical to remove dead tissue, restore circulation and prevent life threatening complications.
+Necrosis in a diabetic foot presents as sharply defined black or dark, dry, leathery patches, often with numbness, swelling, foul odor, or discharge.
+These signs indicate serious tissue death that can quickly progress to sepsis or amputation without urgent care.
+Immediate surgical evaluation is critical to remove dead tissue, restore circulation, and prevent life-threatening complications.

 Necrosis is tissue death caused by lack of blood flow, infection, or severe trauma.
 In people with diabetes, it often shows up in the feet because high blood sugar and nerve damage (neuropathy) impair circulation and healing.
 One of the clearest warning signs is black skin on a diabetic foot, which can indicate serious tissue damage that may require urgent surgical care.